No Vaginal Exams!

 What About You?

 Did you find out your effacement or dilation in pregnancy?
 How was it helpful (or not!) for you?
-I’d love to hear your story.
+I’d love to hear your story in the comments below.

 Our next reco: Tips From A Doula: How to choose a doula